-It’s officially fall, even though we’ve still had temps in the 90s!
-And I know we mostly think of flowers and gardens when spring comes, but there are plenty of beautiful fall flower ideas.
+I know we mostly think of flowers and gardens when spring comes, but there are plenty of beautiful fall flowers to plant that will add variety and color this year.
 Get started with these amazing fall flowers to add to your yard.

 Fall Flowers To Plant

 Pansies might be the most popular (maybe second to mums) for fall flowers.
 They come in a variety of colors including yellow, purple, lavender, pink, white, and more.
 They look like little lion heads or faces to me.

 Pansies prefer cooler temps, so in my yard, they will need to be shaded from the blazing afternoon sun.
 Group them in flower beds or in borders and you’ll have spectacular fall color for months.

 - Compact plants that grow about 9-12″ wide and up to 9″ high